-Server name: consists of the Internet/Intranet address and the corresponding port number of the RDS instance.
-The connection address and the port number should be separated by a comma, for example,
+Server name: consists of the Internet/intranet address and the corresponding port number of the RDS instance.
+The connection address and the port number must be separated by a comma, for example,

 rm-bptest.sqlserver.rds.aliyuncs.com,3433.
-The following shows the procedure to view the connection address and the port information of the RDS instance.
+Do the following steps to view the connection address and the port information of the RDS instance.

 Log on to the